Offred (The Handmaid's Tale episode): Production

 The series was announced by Hulu in April 2016, with Elisabeth Moss starring as Offred and serving as one of the producers.
 The adaptation was created by Bruce Miller, who is an executive producer with Warren Littlefield, Fran Sears, and Daniel Wilson.
 Miller also wrote the first three episodes and the season finale "Night".
 Atwood serves as consulting producer, giving feedback on some of the areas where the series expands upon or modernizes the book and has a small cameo role in "Offred".
 That June, Reed Morano was announced as director of the series and Ann Dowd, Max Minghella, and Samira Wiley joined the cast in July, followed by Madeline Brewer, Joseph Fiennes, and Yvonne Strahovski the following month, and by Amanda Brugel and O. T. Fagbenle in September.
 In October, Ever Carradine was announced as another actor, and Alexis Bledel was added in January 2017.

 Filming for the first season took place in Toronto, Mississauga, Hamilton, Burlington, Oakville, and Cambridge, Ontario, from September 2016 to February 2017.
 The series premiered on April 26, 2017.

 Reception

 Critical reception

 Critical assessment for the episode, first season, and series has been extremely positive.
 On review aggregator Rotten Tomatoes, the episode is assessed at 100% with an average rating of nine out of 10, based on 13 reviews, meaning that all critics surveyed recommended watching the episode.
+The website's critical consensus said, "Elizabeth Moss' expressive eyes speak volumes to unspeakable horrors in 'Offred,' an effective, if allusive, introduction to the bleak world of Gilead."